chiragsrvstv/invoice-sender/README.md

 5. Now add all the remaining environment variables such as the `INVOICE_` ones which would be replaced in the sample HTML invoice template.
 6. The generated pdf invoice might look like the screenshot in '/sample_screenshot.png'.
 7. Finally run `npm start` to run the project.

-## Deployment
-To deploy it with Mongodb Atlas Realm functions follow the below instructions:
-1. Create a new app in Realm.
-2. Install realm-cli locally with `npm install -g mongodb-realm-cli`
-3. Create API key(Access Manager) and login with `realm-cli login`
-4. Now pull your created app with `realm-cli pull --remote=**App_ID**`
-5. Move the whole code to `/functions`
-6. Run `realm-cli push` to add the changes.

 ## LICENCE
 Apache-2.0